Ten days into the new year, and the “new me” hadn’t gotten the memo on my New Year’s goals yet.

-- Creating Success At Home – Every time I think of something I want to encourage you in this new year, I realize “I already said that in my book.”
-Creating Success At Home begins with reframing the way we think about the place we spend so much of our lives so that we can give it the importance it deserves in successful living.
+- Home on Purpose: Mindful Living in a Hectic World – Every time I think of something I want to encourage you in this new year, I realize “I already said that in my book.”
+Home on Purpose: Mindful Living in a Hectic World begins with reframing the way we think about the place we spend so much of our lives so that we can give it the importance it deserves in successful living.
 It goes on to offer some no-nonsense advice on how to manage your time more effectively, as well as what to do if you’re sick and tired of being sick and tired.
 It also offers very practical tips on decluttering and organizing including links to my favorite resources.
 The book also comes with a printable decluttering cheat sheet, sorting labels, my favorite DIY cleaner recipes and more.
-You can get your copy of Creating Success At Home right here.
+You can get your copy of Home on Purpose right here.

 I believe you’ll find these resources invaluable, no matter when your new year starts.
 Wishing you success today and every day!

 See you in class,

 p.s.
 I was blown away by this recent review of my book that I discovered as I was grabbing the Amazon link to share with you.